-Arguably the most important specification to consider when buying an external drive is storage space.
-It’s no good buying a high-speed device with encryption and remote access if it’s not big enough to actually store the information you need.
-That said, you also don’t want to pay through the nose for a drive you’ll never even come close to filling, so what size should you be aiming for?
-It depends what you want to do with it.
+Arguably the most essential specification to consider when buying an external drive is storage space.
+It’s no good buying a high-speed device with encryption and remote access if it’s not big enough to store your information.
+You also don’t want to pay through the nose for a drive you’ll never even come close to filling.

-If you’re interested in storing a lot more or keeping files and folders on there long term, you’ll want something bigger.
-A 1TB drive should suit most needs for the foreseeable future, but if you envision storing hundreds of movies (maybe you ripped your DVD collection?), or just never want to run out of space, there are drives available today that offer multiple terabytes of space.
-The Seagate Backup Plus is available in sizes from 1TB all the way up to 5TB and even then it’s not much more than $100.
+If you’re interested in storing a lot more or keeping files and folders long term, you’ll want something more significant.
+A 1TB drive should suit most needs for the foreseeable future.
+Still, if you envision storing hundreds of movies — maybe you ripped your DVD collection — or just never want to run out of space, there are drives available today that offer multiple terabytes of space.

 SSD vs. HDD

-One of the most common choices buyers have to make after thinking about storage is SSD or HDD.
-We talk more in-depth about the differences between the two here in this article and below where it affects specs, but essentially they are two different ways of storing and accessing data.
+External drives are served up in two flavors: HDDs and SSDs.
+We talk more in-depth about the differences between the two in a separate article and below where it affects specs.
+Still, essentially they are two different ways of storing and accessing data.

-HDDs (hard drive disk) use a spinning magnetic disk to store data, and read/write heads to change this data when necessary — which is why they are known for their iconic spinning sounds.
-SSDs (solid state drives) use tiny gate transistors in cells that can flip on or off based on electric pulses.
+HDDs (hard drive disk) use spinning magnetic disks to store data.
+Read/write heads change this data as necessary, so you hear their iconic spinning sounds.
+SSDs (solid-state drives) use tiny gate transistors in cells that can flip on or off based on electric pulses.
 They have no moving parts, hence the name.

-Broadly speaking, SSDs are significantly faster than HDDs, but can grow very expensive.
+SSDs are significantly faster than HDDs in many instances but can grow very expensive.
 HDDs are cheaper, but also larger, slower, and more easily damaged.
 For external drives, it’s usually best to choose an SSD except in particular circumstances.

 Size isn’t everything, even when it comes to external drives.
-Transfer speed is incredibly important too, because if you transfer files back and forth to a huge drive on a regular basis, you don’t want to have to wait an age for them to complete.
+Transfer speed is incredibly important.
+If you transfer files back and forth to an enormous drive regularly, you don’t want to wait forever for the transfer to complete.

 Some older devices use alternative connectors like eSATA and Firewire, but due to their reduced relevance, they should be avoided.